Overview

 Objectivity and Fairness

-• Support evaluations with relevant references - Back up assessments with citations to published literature where appropriate
+• Support evaluations with relevant references when appropriate

-Editorial decisions are based on the academic content of the review reports and not on personal opinions.
+Editorial decisions are based on the academic content of the review reports, not on personal opinions.

 Timeliness